hyarlei/hyarlei/README.md

 👯 My goal is to contribute my knowledge and skills to the tech industry and make a significant impact in my field.

-🌱 I am dedicated to continually improving my skills in the latest front-end development technologies, including JavaScript and its frameworks such as React, as well as HTML preprocessors and CSS preprocessors such as Sass.
+🌱 I am dedicated to continually improving my skills in the latest front-end development technologies, including JavaScript and its frameworks such as React.

 ⚡ I am highly motivated to learn and gain a broad understanding of my field, including its various aspects and applications.
 I am always looking for opportunities to improve my knowledge and expand my skills in the technology industry.<br><br>
 #